Mike Hunter (boxer): Professional boxing record

-Life after boxing
+Career after boxing

 Hunter returned to the sport in September 2005, working as an instructor and trainer at the Tru Boxing Gym in Hollywood.

 Death

 On February 8, 2006, Hunter was on the roof of the St. Moritz Hotel in Los Angeles, when he encountered two Los Angeles police officers, who had set up a buy/bust sting operation surveillance.
 The officers reported that Hunter, who was unprovoked, hit an officer on the head with a gun.
 The other officer tackled Hunter, with the previous officer eventually joining in the struggle.
 Hunter broke free, and pointed his gun at the officers, who promptly shot him twice, in the chest and the arm.
 Hunter was taken to Cedars-Sinai Hospital, where he died.
 The two officers involved stated that they did not feel that Hunter was aware that they were police officers.

-Personal
+Personal life

 His son Michael Hunter, Jr. became US amateur champ in 2007.